logan-berner/LandsatTS/README.md

 # Read in and combine the temp files containing Landsat data
 # (as extracted form the EE above using lsat_export_ts()
 lsat.dt <- do.call("rbind", lapply(temp_files, fread))

-setnames(lsat.dt, 'pixel_id','site') # all lsatTS function depend on there being a column called "site" that uniquely identifies each location
+# all lsatTS function depend on there being a column called "site" that uniquely identifies each location, should this column not be called 'site' you can rename it for example using data.table as follows:
+# setnames(lsat.dt, 'my_unique_location_column','site')

 # Parse data, filter to clear-sky observations, compute mean surface reflectance among pxls w/in each window around a site
 lsat.dt <- lsat_general_prep(lsat.dt)